-Burns' Vietnam Documentary Promotes Misleading History
+Ken Burns's Vietnam Documentary Promotes Misleading History

 This support was not made in good faith, but rather out of self-interested geopolitical calculation and prejudice.

-Burns misleads his viewers further by showing footage of North Vietnamese migrating to the South fleeing communist terror and interviewing a woman whose family fled while leaving out the fact that the CIA worked to sabotage North Vietnam’s economy, created a fake resistance movement and coerced many Catholics and others to flee by spreading false rumors about Vietminh atrocities and promising them forty acres and a mule.
+Burns and Novick mislead viewers further by showing footage of North Vietnamese migrating to the South fleeing communist terror and interviewing a woman whose family fled while leaving out the fact that the CIA worked to sabotage North Vietnam’s economy, created a fake resistance movement and coerced many Catholics and others to flee by spreading false rumors about Vietminh atrocities and promising them 40 acres and a mule.

-Burns depicts the southern guerrilla movement as being controlled by the Hanoi Politburo when it was founded in direct response to the 10/59 law passed by South Vietnamese premier Ngo Dinh Diem that allowed for the execution of regime opponents after a military trial.
+Burns and Novick depict the southern guerrilla movement as being controlled by the Hanoi Politburo when the National Liberation Front (NLF) was founded in direct response to the 10/59 law passed by South Vietnamese premier Ngo Dinh Diem that allowed for the execution of regime opponents after a military trial.

-Burns also leaves out some of the sinister aspects of nation building in the late 1950s, such as the police training program led by CIA advisers working under the cover of Michigan State University (MSU) who imported surveillance equipment and built up Diem’s secret police.
+Burns and Novick also leave out some of the sinister aspects of nation building in the late 1950s, such as the police training program led by CIA advisers working under the cover of Michigan State University (MSU) who imported surveillance equipment and built up Diem’s secret police.

 The film suggests that the U.S. was deceived by Diem who promoted undemocratic methods against Americans’ advice.
 However, MSU police adviser Arthur Brandstatter wrote to his colleague Ralph Turner that he supported Diem’s position regarding the role of the Civil Guard in “neutralizing VC activity” and “never agreed with the position that the Americans should try to help develop a democratic police force under conditions of instability and insurgency.”
-(See Jeremy Kuzmarov, Modernizing Repression: Police training and Nation Building in the American Century.
+(See Jeremy Kuzmarov, Modernizing Repression: Police Training and Nation Building in the American Century.
 University of Massachusetts Press, 2012, chapter 7).

 These comments directly fly in the face of the film’s presentation.

-According to Burns, the tragedy of the Vietnam War was a product of the political climate of the Cold War.
+According to Burns and Novick, the tragedy of the Vietnam War was a product of the political climate of the Cold War.
 The film makes a point of showing a map of the Soviet Union overrunning Eastern Europe and then attempting to do the same with Iran, Turkey and the Mediterranean, particularly in Greece.

 This history is flawed, however, because in Greece it was the U.S. and UK that intervened militarily on behalf of royalist forces who had collaborated with the Nazis, while the Soviet Union maintained its pledge under the Yalta agreements not to back the left-wing rebels.